For a great time cooking, nothing beats an outdoor grill.

 Not only is it fun and engaging to cook outdoors, but it also provides the best flavor you’ll find at a roadhouse restaurant.

 If you’re stuck asking: how many burners do I need on a gas barbecue grill?

-Why You Need More than a Single Burner on a Gas Grill
+Why DO You Need More than a Single Burner on a Gas Grill

 Gas grills come in all configurations and sizes, right down to single-burner camping grills.

 While these smaller models are great for portability, they lack when it comes to versatility.

 The more burners you have on your gas grill, the more capable and versatile it will be.

 You’ll have the option to cook more or cook in different ways, which simply won’t be available on smaller grills.